neuecc/LINQ-to-GameObject-for-Unity/README.md

 For example, you cannot pass LINQ operations to `string.Join`.
 In such cases, you need to use `ToArray` (if you want to minimize allocations, you can use `ToArrayPool` and return it to the Pool after the Join operation).

+> I recommend considering `Everything` to have too strong of side effects, so it would be better to try using namespaces and `DropInGenerateTypes.Collection`.

 Other options for `ZLinqDropInAttribute` include `GenerateAsPublic`, `ConditionalCompilationSymbols`, and `DisableEmitSource`.

 LINQ to Tree